angular/angular/aio/content/guide/template-typecheck.md

 ## Troubleshooting template errors

-When enabling the new strict mode in version 9, you might encounter template errors that didn't arise in either of the previous modes.
+With strict mode, you might encounter template errors that didn't arise in either of the previous modes.
 These errors often represent genuine type mismatches in the templates that were not caught by the previous tooling.
 If this is the case, the error message should make it clear where in the template the problem occurs.